2021 BROOKLYN FILM FESTIVAL

 Postmarked by = Submission packages can be mailed until the day of the deadline.

-The next Brooklyn Film Festival will run for 10 days bridging the end of May and the beginning of June, 2021.
+The next Brooklyn Film Festival will run for 10 days at the beginning of June, 2021.

 Categories: Narrative Feature, Documentary Feature, Narrative Short, Documentary Short, Experimental, Animation. + View categories and rules